The Top 71 Container Garden Ideas – Landscaping and Design

 In terms of aesthetics, your choice of container is just as important as the plant itself.
 Basic glazed pots are always a good option.
 But don’t be afraid to complement your favorite ornamental plant with a one-of-a-kind planter.

 Some ornamental plants require a special container to look their best.
-Add a trellis to vining plants — you can train many species to grow in unique shapes with a little patience.
-Trailing plants are best-suited to hanging planters where they can drape over the edge.
+Add a trellis to vining plants–you can train many species to grow in unique shapes with a little patience.
+Trailing plants are best suited to hanging planters where they can drape over the edge.

 Whether you fancy yourself a home chef or not, growing your own fruit, vegetables, and herbs is a remarkably rewarding experience.

 Plan your container garden around how your chosen vegetables and herbs will grow.
-For example, you can save space by planting onion with zucchini.
+For example, you can save space by planting onions with zucchini.
 These two plants grow in entirely different ways and won’t encroach on each other.

 You can also use edible plants in decorative container gardening.
-You can use bushy herbs like basil and oregano as fillers in a flower arrangement.
+You can use bushy herbs like basil and oregano as fillers in a flower garden arrangement.

 Growing plants from seed takes considerably more time and space than buying young plants, so keep this in mind when planning out your future vegetable garden.